Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/about_CFTUTIL/Reactivate_an_object_CL/_index.md

 ---

-    title: ACT  - Reactivating objects
+    title: "ACT  - Reactivating objects"
-    linkTitle: Files and configuration
+    linkTitle: "Files and configuration"
-    weight: 250
+    weight: 240

----
-This topic describes the ACT command and its parameters.
+---This topic describes the ACT command and its parameters.
 You can use the ACT command to reactivate:

 - One or more partners (CFTPART)